Qazeer/artefacts.help/pages/others/image_acquisition_and_mounting.md

      files (`vmsm` for virtual memory or disk descriptor files) can be required / relevant for analysis.

+*Thick versus thin provisioning*

+For a thick provisioned virtual disk, the specified space is reserved directly upon the creation of the disk.
+Whereas, for a thin provisioned virtual disk, the allocated space will only grow over time as large as required for the data used by the virtual machine.
+However, as thin provisioning is a function of the `VMFS` filesystem, downloading a thin provisioned virtual disk (to a `ntfs`, `ext3/4`, etc.) will result in the full sized file.

+Thick provisioned drives can be either "lazily" or "eagerly" zeroed.
+While in both configuration the desired size for this virtual disk is reserved directly upon creation, the way empty disk space is processed is different.
+In "eagerly" zeroed virtual disk, the unused space is zeroed directly at the time of creation, whereas for "lazily" zeroed virtual disk unallocated space remain untouched on the datastore until an I/O operation occurs for the virtual machine.

 *Impacts of snapshots on virtual drives*

 When taking a snapshot of a virtual machine, a new virtual drive will be